Are you or someone you know a first-time coder? Scratch coding may be a solution – especially if looking at plain text code sounds daunting.

 At last, let’s move the chick again by 20 steps:

-Play the animation one more time to see the whole execution take place.
+Play the animation one more time to see the whole execution take place for this Scratch coding set up.

 One Script for Each Sprite